greenszpila/otel-target-allocator-talk/README.md

 We're going to store the access token in a Kubernetes secret, and will map the secret to an environment variabe in the  [`OpenTelemetryCollector CR`](https://github.com/avillela/otel-target-allocator-talk/blob/a2763917142957f8f6e32d137e35a6d0e4ea4f55/src/resources/02-otel-collector-nr.yml#L17-L21).

-First, create a secrets file for the Lightstep token.
+First, create a secrets file for the newrelic token.

 ```bash
 kubectl create secret generic newrelic-key-secret --namespace opentelemetry --from-literal=new_relic_license_key='<NEW_RELIC_LICENSE_KEY>'